 Responding to the APEC challenges, the Philippines proposed the conduct of a Ministerial Meeting on Human Resources Development in Manila on 10-11 January 1996 to address the implementation of the Jakarta Framework for HRD.
-The Ministerial Meeting will be preceded by a d APEC Center For Technology Exchange And Training For SMEs (ACTETSME)

-Senior Officials Meeting on 8-9 January 1996.
+The Ministerial Meeting will be preceded by a Senior Officials Meeting on 8-9 January 1996.
 In keeping up with the vision, objective, and spirit of the APEC community, the proposed theme of the meeting is "Maximizing the Benefits of Trade and Investment Liberalization and Facilitation Through Human Resources Development".